top of page

 Euthanasia

 Euthanasia is the term used for the process of humanely ending life.
-Veterinarians are permitted to perform this procedure to end suffering, or if it is deemed that there are no other alternatives.
+Veterinarians are permitted to perform this procedure to end suffering, or if it is deemed that there is no other safe or responsible alternative.

 Every goodbye is different, and we aim to accommodate any requests that may make the process easier for you and your family.

 It is always a difficult time when a much loved pet no longer has quality of life and end of life decisions must be made.
-The information below provides you with a detailed guide on how the procedure is performed at Petmania and the sorts of decisions you will be required to make at this time.
+The information below provides you with a detailed guide on how the procedure is performed at Petmania and the sorts of decisions that will be asked of you and your family.

 Book an appointment

-Unless there is an emergency that requires immediate euthanasia, please try to book an appointment by calling 3264 6700 so we may schedule you at a time that allows plenty of privacy and time with your pet.
+Unless there is an emergency that requires immediate euthanasia, please book an appointment by calling 3264 6700 so we may schedule you a time that allows plenty of privacy and ensures you're not rushed.

 Do you wish to be present?

-Many pet owners want to be close to their pets as they are put to sleep, however others do not want this to be their final memory of them.
+Many pet owners want to be holding their pets as they are euthanased, however others do not want this to be their final memory of them.
 We respect both points of view and will ask upon arrival for your preference.
-If you do wish to be present, you will be given close access to your pet once the veterinarian and nurse are in place to perform the procedure.
-Please know that it's OK if you wish to leave part way through the procedure, too, and you may do so via our rear door to avoid the reception area.
+If you do wish to be present, you will be given close access to your pet once the veterinarian is in place to perform the procedure.
+Please know that it's OK if you wish to leave part way through the procedure, too.

 Body care

-There are three options in taking care of your pets’ body once they have passed, and it can be helpful to discuss these with your family beforehand.
+There are many options for taking care of your pets’ body once they have passed, and it can be helpful to discuss these with your family beforehand.
+If you have not yet decided, we can hold your pet

 Private cremation or cemetery burial - We work with companies who are truly devoted to respectful handling and care of your deceased pet.
-You can choose to have your pet cremated at the special pet crematorium or buried in a beautiful pet cemetery.
+You can choose to have your pet cremated at one of the special pet crematoriums or buried in a beautiful pet cemetery.
 With cremation, you can get the ashes returned in a huge range of urns, boxes or personal keepsakes and these costs are all handled directly with the company.
 It is helpful to do some research prior to making the appointment with us so we may let the crematorium know your wishes as soon as possible.
+You would usually leave the body with us at Petmania after the procedure and we organise the booking and transport behind the scenes.

 You can browse the websites of some local crematoriums here: